Justin0526/FED_s10269496_JustinTangJiaZe_Assg01-/README.md

 <li> <a href="https://www.figma.com/files/team/1393105764447027347/recents-and-sharing?fuid=1393105760185819961"> Figma </a></li>
     <ul>
     <li> Official Site: https://www.figma.com/files/team/1393105764447027347/recents-and-sharing?fuid=1393105760185819961 </li>
-    <li> Why it was used: Used to create wireframe for the webpage </li>
+    <li> Why it was used: Used to create wireframe of the webpage </li>
     </ul>
 <li> <a href="https://code.visualstudio.com/"> Visual Studio Code </a> </li>
     <ul>